Floydlang/floyd/docs/floyd_systems.md

 ##### ACTORS: INBOX, STATE, PROCESSING FUNCTION

-For each independant mutable state and/or "thread" you want in your container, you need to insert an Actor.
+For each independent mutable state and/or "thread" you want in your container, you need to insert an Actor.
 Actors are statically instantiated in a container -- you cannot allocate them at runtime.

 The actor represents a little standalone process with its own call stack that listens to messages from other actors.
-When an actor receieves a message in its inbox, its function is called (now or later) with the message and the actor's previous state.
+When an actor receives a message in its inbox, its function is called (now or later) with the message and the actor's previous state.
 The actor does some work - something simple or a maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.

 **The actor feature is the only way to keep state in Floyd.**